Money in South Korea: Banks, ATMs, cards & currency Exchange

 If you’re looking specifically for international banks, there are many available in South Korea, including:

 As you can see, banking, spending and money management are fairly simple and straightforward in South Korea.
-Still, it never hurts to research, and knowledge is power when it comes to protecting your money in a foreign country.
+Still, it never hurts to research and compare exchange rates across a range of providers to save yourself the hassle.
+And the money.
 Enjoy your stay in South Korea!

 This publication is provided for general information purposes only and is not intended to cover every aspect of the topics with which it deals.
 It is not intended to amount to advice on which you should rely.
 You must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content in this publication.
 The information in this publication does not constitute legal, tax or other professional advice from TransferWise Limited or its affiliates.
 Prior results do not guarantee a similar outcome.
 We make no representations, warranties or guarantees, whether express or implied, that the content in the publication is accurate, complete or up to date.